EarthBound’s Copy Protection

 My one other tip is this: if you pick up a planner, you don’t NEED to get a cover (I’m fine without one) but the covers are really cool and they all have their own little extra uses – you can turn your planner into a wallet, for example.

-Unfortunately, the English covers are kind of bland and a bit expensive, but you can order a Japanese cover (use Chewy’s guide on how to do this!).
+Unfortunately, the English covers are kind of bland and a bit expensive, but you can order a Japanese cover.
 They’re more stylish and come in many different styles.
 You can even download cover images to print out and use as your planner cover, including this official MOTHER 3/Mr. Saturn-themed cover!

 Other Related Posts: